 Parathyroid Gland Function & Development

 Unless you have parathyroid disease or know someone who has it, chances are that you have never heard of the parathyroid glands.
-The four parathyroid glands are located in the lower neck, behind the thyroid, and they are part of the endocrine hormonal system.
+The four parathyroid glands located near the thyroid gland in the neck—typically two on each side—and they are part of the endocrine hormonal system.
 The thyroid gland and the parathyroid glands are not related in terms of what they do; they are just next to each other.
-The prefix “para” means next to; since the parathyroid glands were discovered long after the thyroid and their function was not clear at the time, they were simply named the parathyroid glands based on their location, but they do not have the same function or purpose as the thyroid gland.

-The parathyroid glands consist of two sets of small, oval-shaped glands, and a typical parathyroid gland is fairly flat and roughly about the size of a pea.
-The parathyroid glands are located next to the thyroid gland lobes in the neck, and they develop in humans at the same time as the thyroid gland and share the same blood vessels.
-The major branches of the thyroid arteries and veins go to the thyroid gland, and the very small branches go to the parathyroid glands.
+Although they do not have the same function, they do develop in humans at the same time as the thyroid gland and share the same blood vessels.
+The major branches of the thyroid arteries and veins go to the the thyroid gland and the very small branches go to the parathyroid glands.

 Parathyroid Glands Regulate Calcium